-- (1) In relation to a disciplinary matter, the Board may- - (a) receive as evidence any statement, document, information, or matter that in its opinion may assist it to deal effectively with the subject of the disciplinary matter, whether or not it would be admissible in a court of law.
+- (1) In relation to a disciplinary matter, the Board may- - (a) receive as evidence any statement, document, information, or matter that in its opinion may assist it to deal effectively with the subject of the disciplinary matter, whether or not it would be admissible in a court of law. - [20] The Complaint set out that New Age Homes was engaged to construct a new home under a building consent.
+The Respondent was a subcontractor to New Age Homes.

-4 [2009] 1 NZLR 1
+&lt;sup>4 [2009] 1 NZLR 1